ssaserkar/ssaserkar/README.md

 # Hi there, I'm Soham Aserkar! 👋
-Master's Student in Robotics at Worcester Polytechnic Institute, USA.
+Graduated Master's Student in Robotics at Worcester Polytechnic Institute, USA.

-- 🌱 I'm currently using NLP techniques to detect subtle ambiguities and nuances in public policy documents that govern engineered systems.
-- 👀 I’m interested in Robotics, NLP, and Systems Engineering.
+- 👀 I’m interested in Robotics Software/Hardware Development, Natural Language Processing and Computer Vision.
 - 📫 You can reach me at soham339@gmail.com or ssaserkar@wpi.edu!

 ## Tech Stack